drschulz/federated-lib-pattern/README.md

 ## Motivation

 I was getting sad that Typescript support for federated modules is a little clunky and a bit of a pain.
-Also wanted to see if there were more standards that could be developed around resilient federated modules.
+I also wanted to see if there were more standards that could be developed around resilient federated modules.

 ## What is the Federated Library Pattern?